Weifang: Kite flying

-Weifang is the birthplace of kites.
-As early as the 1930s, Weifang had held a kite festival.Kite flying is a traditional custom among the people in Weifang in spring time.
+As early as the 1930s, Weifang had held a kite festival.
+Kite flying is a traditional custom among the people in Weifang in spring time.
 In 1984, the first international kite festival was held in Weifang.
 More than ten thousand kite fans attended the opening ceremony.
 People from eleven countries and regions, including the United States and Canada, took part in the festival, flying kites.
 Since then, Weifang holds the Weifang International Kite Festival each year.
 It is held each April.

 Painting

 Annual Board of Yangjiabu (楊家埠木版年畫), one of the three most famous Chinese folk paintings in history, began from the end of the Ming dynasty.
 It reached the peak of its development during the Qing dynasty.
 People usually replace the old Annual Broads with the new ones on the eve of Spring Festival, which is the most important festival in China, in order to give blessings to the family and friends for the following year.
 The subjects of Annual Board of Yangjiabu are various, which include flowers, beauties, landscapes, characters from myths and legends.
 The architecture skills such as concise lines and bright colors reflect the distinctive characteristics of people in Weifang.